GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 * Function key F9 is translated into the BREAK code (03)
 * Function key F10 is translated into the HOLD code (00).
 When pressed, the message [HOLD] will be shown of the Putty screen.

-* The line is monitored anyway to detect the presence of a powered on Model II.
+* The BUSY* line coming from the Model II is monitored to detect the presence of a powered on Model II.
 When the Model II is not connected, or powered down, the led will blink fast.

 The BUSY* line coming from the Model II is not used to wait until the Model II is ready to receive a key.
 The Model II is much faster than the typist.